 Students are encouraged to organize necessary tools for home study prior to leaving school.
 However, we understand that from time to time, even the most diligent student may forget a book or assignment.
 In an effort to teach responsibility and tighten building security, children will not be permitted to re-enter the building after dismissal unless accompanied by an adult.
-The office closes at 4:15 and students will no longer have access to the building.
+Access to the building after the office closes at 4:00 is limited.